cciw-uk/cciw.co.uk/docs/services.rst

   like ``webmaster@mailtest.cciw.co.uk``.

-* For testing the SNS subscription and the web app handler, use ngrok, and set up an HTTPS subscription that posts to the ngrok address instead of the live one (which might not be deployed yet)
+* For testing the SNS subscription and the web app handler, use ngrok, and set up an HTTPS subscription to the SNS topic that posts to the ngrok address of your development server instead of the live one (which might not be deployed yet).

 * If you want to test real email sending from a development machine, be sure to change ``cciw/settings.py`` so that you are using the real SMTP server